quantumlib/Cirq/docs/development.md

 ```
 def some_method(a: int, b: str) -> float:
-    r"""One line summary of method.
+    """One line summary of method.

     Additional information about the method, perhaps with some sort of latex
     equation to make it clearer: